Coral Sea Reserves Ramsar Site: History

 The existence of the islands and cays within the two reserves has been known to navigators since the early nineteenth century.
 Lihou Reef was named after Captain John Lihou of HMS Zenobia, who discovered the reef and its cays in 1823.
 The Coringa Islets were named after the cargo ship Coringa Packet, which foundered off Chilcott Islet in 1845.
 The Herald Cays were named after HMS Herald, which conducted hydrographic surveys in the Coral Sea, under the captaincy of Henry Mangles Denham, from 1849 to 1861.

 During the 1960s many of the islands and reefs in the Territory were visited by scientific survey parties.
 Following an assessment of the conservation status of the islands and reefs, and recommendations for the total protection of a sample of islands in the Coral Sea, eventually the two reserves were proclaimed on 16 August 1982.
-Since then many further surveys have been conducted, including a multi-disciplinary scientific expedition by the Royal Geographic Society of Queensland which visited the Herald Cays and their surrounding reef in 1997.
+Since then many further surveys have been conducted, including a multi-disciplinary scientific expedition by the Royal Geographical Society of Queensland which visited the Herald Cays and their surrounding reef in 1997.

 The site was designated as a wetland of international importance under the Ramsar Convention on Wetlands.
 It was listed on 21 October 2002 as Ramsar Site 1222.